Don’t Waste Time!

 My advice to women suffering with vaginismus is this: don’t waste time trying other stuff.
 Come to the WTC.
 The doctors know what they’re doing, they’ve helped thousands of women overcome vaginismus, and you can be one of them if you truly want to be cured.
 They are compassionate, supportive, encouraging, push you when you need it, and never give up on you.

 The road to curing vaginismus isn’t easy, but living with it is worse.
 So, whatever you have to do—save money, raise money, borrow money—it’s worth every cent.
 My husband and I have no doubt that we made the right choice coming here.
-Cure is possible, help is available, and the healing it brings will forever change your life.
+The cure is possible, help is available, and the healing it brings will forever change your life.

 -Elena T. (2019)